 It’s no question that link building plays an essential role in improving your search engine rankings.
 In fact, Google and other search engines see it as a major ranking factor.

 However, link building isn’t just about focusing on relevant and high-quality links.
-Many don’t realize the importance of choosing the right anchor text, particularly on how it can boost their SEO efforts.
+Many SEO experts don’t realize the importance of choosing the right anchor text, particularly on how it can boost their SEO efforts.

 If you’re not aware, Google is now paying more attention to the words people use to describe their links.
 The more appropriate they are, the higher your website’s chances are of getting a good ranking.
 And, with a good ranking comes more visibility, leads, and conversions.

 So, how can you optimize your anchor text to ensure you secure the top spot in the search engine results page?
 Find out three proven tips below.